opencog/opencog/opencog/eva/src/README-affects.md

   (Head tilted back, upper lip wrinkled, squinting down the nose.)

-* Shame-humiliation (variants: shy, bashful, inhibited, embarrassed, humbled, humiliated, chagrined, disgraced, dishonoured, mortified) "any time desire outruns fulfilment"
+* Shame-humiliation (variants: shy, bashful, inhibited, embarrassed, humbled, humiliated, chagrined, disgraced, dishonored, mortified) "any time desire outruns fulfilment"
   (Eyes and face averted and downcast, eyelids lower, loss of muscle tone in the face and neck.)
-  All other negative affects are tuyrned outside, this one turns in.
+  All other negative affects are turned outside, this one turns in.

 =Affect Processing Outline